bcgov/helm-charts/backup-storage/README.md

 Helm chart to deploy the `bcgov/backup-container` solution.

+See: https://github.com/BCDevOps/backup-container for the code.

 ## Chart Details

 This chart will do the following:

-* Deploy a backup solution for Postgres/Patroni databases
+* Deploy a backup solution for databases (PostgresSQL/Patroni, MongoDB, MSSQL)

 ## Installing the Chart